 Bon Jovi's album "The Circle" album was released just before Christmas in 2009.

 On a personal note; it would have been hard not to have become a huge fan of Bon Jovi during the past years of privilege that I enjoyed in being so close to the action on many occasions.
 In my opinion, the Bonjovi-Sambora song writing is comparable with the Lennon-McCartney legend.
 The Bon Jovi performances are given with such vitality and enthusiasm that they never fail to captivate the audiences.

-Maybe I've come to take it for granted, but the huge fanbase who find their shows so good and outstanding on many occasions, says it all !
+Maybe I've come to take it for granted, but the huge and enduring fanbase who find their shows so outstanding on so many occasions, say it all !

 I was lucky enough to be able to see their "Lost Highway" show at Twickenham stadium in London on 28th June 2008, though I missed all of "The Circle" performances when they took over London's O2 arena for more than a week during the Summer 2010.